TelefonicaTC2Tech/yssb-devi-reports/reports/antivirus_assets_report/Readme.md

-# Customer by Assets Status TES
+# Antivirus Assets Report TES
-This report provides a view of all the customers with assets in the selected status in the specified period.
+This report provides a view of all the customers with the antivirus hired

 Report accepts to limit the output by:
-* Period of time
 * List of available products
 * Status of the asset
 * List of marketplaces